+0: 4 5 : B

-Single Fund Options Investment Strategies Principal Investment Risks Voya Intermediate Bond Option Through its investments in Voya Intermediate Bond Fund (sub-advised by Voya Investment Management Co.
+Single Fund l Principal Investment

+Voya Intermediate Bond Option Investment Strategies Through its investments in Voya Intermediate Bond Fund (sub-advised by Voya Investment Management Co.
 LLC), the Option seeks to maximize total return through income and capital appreciation.
 The fund invests at least 80% of its net assets (plus borrowings for investment purposes) in a portfolio of bonds, including but not limited to corporate, government and mortgage bonds, which, at the time of purchase, are rated investment-grade (for example, rated at least BBB- by S&P Global Ratings or Baa3 by Moody's Investors Service, Inc.) or have an equivalent rating by a NRSRO, or are of comparable quality if unrated.
 Although the fund may invest a portion of its assets in high-yield (high risk) debt instruments rated below investment grade (commonly referred to as "junk bonds),", the fund will seek to maintain a minimum weighted average portfolio quality rating of at least investment-grade.
 Generally, the sub-adviser maintains a dollar-weighted average duration between three and ten years.
-The fund may also invest in: preferred stocks; high quality money market instruments; municipal bonds; debt instruments of foreign issuers (including those located in emerging market countries); securities denominated in foreign currencies; foreign currencies; mortgage-backed and asset-backed securities; bank loans and floating rate secured loans ("Senior Loans"); and derivatives including futures, options, and swaps (including credit default swaps, interest rate swaps and total return swaps) involving securities, securities and interest rates, which may be denominated in the U.S. dollar or foreign is such as a interest rate or currency risk, to substitute for taking a position in the underlying asset, and/or to enhance returns in the fund.
-The fund may seek to obtain exposure to the securities in which invests by entering into a series of purchase and sale contracts or through other investment techniques such as buy backs and dollar rolls.
-In evaluating investments for the Fund, the Sub-Adviser normally expects to take into account Bank Instruments, Company, Credit, Credit Default Swaps, Environmental, Social, and/or Governance (strategy), Currency, Derivatives, Floating Rate Loans, Foreign Investments/ Developing and Emerging Markets, High-Yield Securities, Interest in Loans, Interest Rate, Investing through Bond Connect, Investment Model, Liquidity, Market, Market Capitalization, Market Disruption and Geopolitical, Mortgage- and/or Asset-Backed Securities, Municipal Obligations, Other Investment Companies, Prepayment and Extension, Securities Lending, U.S. Government Securities
+The fund may also invest in: preferred stocks; high quality money market instruments; municipal bonds; debt instruments of foreign issuers (including those located in emerging market countries); securities denominated in foreign currencies; foreign currencies; mortgage-backed and asset-backed securities; bank loans and floating rate secured loans ("Senior Loans"); and derivatives including futures, options, and swaps (including credit default swaps, interest rate swaps and total return swaps) involving securities, securities indices and interest rates, which may be denominated in the U.S. dollar or foreign currencies.
+The fund typically uses derivatives to reduce exposure to other risks, such as interest rate or currency risk, to substitute for taking a position in the underlying asset, and/or to enhance returns in the fund.
+The fund may seek to obtain exposure to the securities in which it invests by entering into a series of purchase and sale contracts or through other investment techniques such as buy backs Risks Bank Instruments, Company, Credit, Credit Default Swaps, Environmental, Social, and/or Governance (strategy), Currency, Derivatives, Floating Rate Loans, Foreign Investments/ Developing and Emerging Markets, High-Yield Securities, Interest in Loans, Interest Rate, Investing through Bond Connect, Investment Model, Liquidity, Market, Market Capitalization, Market Disruption and Geopolitical, Mortgage- and/or Asset-Backed Securities, Municipal Obligations, Other Investment Companies, Prepayment and Extension, Securities Lending, U.S. Government Securities